 Electric bikes are an incredibly exciting innovation that will ultimately broaden the community of cyclists.
 This is because they make cycling possible for average people – not just the lean, young, able-bodied, fit minority.

 I cycle commuted for ten years, but I stopped when I had a serious injury.
 I missed cycling, and finally got my doctor to agree to my cycling IF I used an assist to make sure I did not over-do things.
 I had my trusty Devinci hybrid commuter retrofitted with a fabulous Bionx electric bike kit, and I was off and pedaling.
+(Click here to read my review of the BionX electric bike kits.)
 After just over a year of cycling with an electric bike, I was ready to go back to regular biking.

 Electric Bikes Make it Possible for Many More People to be Bike Commuters